I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The first lion-killing scheme involved baiting a trap.

-In his book, Bill Bryson’s African Diary the author describes how a junior railway employee was given the job of despatching the man eaters.
+In his book, Bill Bryson’s African Diary, the author describes how a junior railway employee was given the job of dispatching the man-eaters.
 “C.H.
 Ryall sat up all night in an open railway carriage with a rifle trained on a pile of bait, but unfortunately nodded off.
 The lions ignored the bait and took poor Ryall instead.”

 Having given Ryall his last rites, Col. Patterson set off on foot to get the vicious beasts.